forestgrape/coronavirus/4_immunological/antibodies.md

 ### Neutralization
 [in work]

 ### Change the Kinetics
 [in work]

 Antibodies can change the kinetics of bound antigens (mostly antibody class specific) i.e. how the antigen is distributed within the body.
+E.g. IgM clumps antigens together and to some extent IgA [to confirm and cite].

 > The kinetics is also changed when the antigen is phagocytosed.
 Phagocytosis is discussed in [immune system instructions](#immune-system-instructions).